Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/FeatureLayer/readme.md

 After the request succeeds we will parse the text and turn it into meaningful `GameObjects`.
 Parsing the response can be a bit tedious because there is lots of string parsing to ensure you get the data you need. `CreateGameObjectsFromResponse(string Response)` in `FeatureLayer.cs` shows an example of how this can be accomplished which will differ depending on the request headers you sent.
 A new `GameObject` is created for each feature and an `ArcGISLocation` component is attached with the values modified to be the feature's location.
 In this sample, a `FeatureData` component is also attached to the new game object.

-### Adjusting the game object's altitude

-Feature layers sometimes only hold the feature's X/Y position but not the Altitude.
-Because of this, this sample has some added complexity to show you how to place the object on the ground.
-There are two recommended ways to get the elevation at a given point.

-1. Use the [elevation's REST API](https://developers.arcgis.com/rest/services-reference/enterprise/image-service.htm) to query or identify a point and get the elevation value.
-2. Set the Surface Placement mode on the ArcGISLocation Component to `OnTheGround`.

 ### Navigating the scene

 These new game objects are then used to populate the drop-down list allowing you to quickly navigate to other stadiums by updating the `ArcGIS Camera` location.
 When flying around the scene you will see stadiums if you know where to look or floating high above in the sky there are capsules to show you where each stadium is.